KahHan19/Yammer-User-Engagement-Analysis/README.md

 ## Summary and Insight
 <img src="Yammal/weekly_engage.png" alt="User Engagement Chart" width="800" />

-- **Problem:** What caused the dip at the end of the user engagement chart?
+**Problem:** The Product team has expressed concerns about recent trends in the user engagement dashboards.
+After examining the data, a significant issue has been identified.
+The key question is: what caused the decline observed at the end of the user engagement chart?

 ## 1. Initial Analysis: Insights from the Graph and Data